wilmoore/require-grunt-configs/Readme.md

 ### Configuration

-When called, `require-grunt-configs` looks to the `grunt/` directory for configuration files if the second parameter is not specified; however, you may prefer a more organized directory structure such as the one below:
+`require-grunt-configs` when called, looks to the `grunt/` directory for configuration files if the second parameter is not specified; however, you may prefer a more organized directory structure such as the one below:

     grunt
     └── conf